-Pearson publishes a wide variety of tests for all kinds of users—tests that may be administered by paraprofessionals, tests that may be administered by educational specialists with differing backgrounds in assessments, and tests that require an advanced level of training to administer and interpret the test results.
+Pearson publishes a wide variety of tests for all kinds of users—tests that may be administered by paraprofessionals or by educational specialists with differing backgrounds in assessments, and tests that require an advanced level of training to administer and interpret the test results.
 Some tests, such as intelligence tests, are restricted to individuals with specific training.
-Others, such as some checklists of adaptive behaviours, provide examiners with useful information and do not require in-depth interpretation.
+Others, such as some checklists of adaptive behaviours, provide examiners with useful information and do not require indepth interpretation.

 Pearson has established a policy for qualifying individuals, organizations, or agencies to purchase tests.
-A five-level (A, B, C, Q1, Q2) classification system differentiates products according to the types of purchasers to whom tests may be sold.
+A three-level (A, B, C) classification system differentiates products according to the types of purchasers to whom tests may be sold.

 Qualification Level A:

 There are no special qualifications to purchase these products.

 - A Master’s degree in psychology, education, occupational therapy, speech-language pathology, social work, or in a field closely related to the intended use of the assessment, and formal training in the ethical administration, scoring, and interpretation of clinical assessments.

 - Certification by or full active membership in a professional organization such as the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA), the Canadian Association of Occupational Therapists (CAOT), the Ontario Association of Consultants, Counsellors, Psychometrics and Psychotherapists (OACCPP), or other North American organizations such as the American Counselling Association (ACA), the American Educational Research Association (AERA), the Council for Exceptional Children (CEC), the National Council on Measurement in Education (NCME), the American Speech-Language-Hearing Association (ASHA) or the American Occupational Therapy Association (AOTA), that requires training and experience in the relevant area of assessment.